Skareeg/proc-flow/README.md

 ## Attention

-This project does not even have code behind it yet.
+This project does not even have much code behind it yet.
 I am building out the spec so that I have a defined initial plan.
 Planning is necessary.

+Right now the project can load libraries from the internal libraries in the root workspace as well as any libraries in Your documents folder.

 ## Build Notes